fgci-org/ansible-role-gitmirror/README.md

 - gitmirror_basepath: The directory where the mirrored repositories will be stored.
 Also the home directory of the gitmirror user.

+- gitmirror_generate_config: Whether to generate the config file.
+Disabling this can be useful if you have some other mechanism to generate the config file instead.

 - gitmirror_config: Path of the git-mirror config file.

 - gitmirror_repos: List of maps containing repositories to